1.0 General Filing Instructions

 If, through an established error by the USPS, a fee was charged for less than that required to pay for the amount of insurance coverage requested at the time of mailing, the sender may pay the difference.
 Indemnity may be paid within the limit fixed for the higher fee.
 This applies only to the insurance fee when the article is insured.
 An additional fee may not be paid to register an article previously sent by insured mail, to buy insurance on mail sent as uninsured registered, or to increase the indemnity on the registered article.
 The declared value must already be noted on Form 3806 or Form 3813-P. Customers must complete all entries on Form 3877 or facsimile.

-If the insured, registered, or COD article is lost or the entire contents totally damaged, the payment includes an additional amount for the postage (not fee) paid by the sender.
+If the insured, registered, or COD article is lost the payment includes an additional amount for the postage (not fee) paid by the sender.
 Postage for Priority Mail Express is refunded under 604.9.5.